PetarSimonovic/infobot/README.md

-InfoBot
+#InfoBot

-InfoBot is an information-spouting robot that uses a
+InfoBot is an information-spouting robot designed for the Raspberry Pi Zero W.

+It uses a Scroll pHAT HD to inform users about .